avinal/avinal.github.io/static/content/posts/gsoc/meeting-10.md

 ---
+category: gsoc
+date: 2021-08-06T22:47:00
+description: This week I worked on CMake testing configuration.
+Most of the time was spent understanding the previous testing architecture.
+image: /images/tech-wallpaper-11.webp
+tags:
+- gsoc
+- FOSSology
 title: Coding Week 9 Meeting
-date: 2021-08-06 22:47
-tags: [gsoc, FOSSology]
-category: gsoc
-description: "This week I worked on CMake testing configuration.
-Most of the time was spent understanding the previous testing architecture."
-image: "/images/tech-wallpaper-11.webp"
 ---

 This week I worked on CMake testing configuration.
 Most of the time was spent understanding the previous testing architecture.